-"A more serious objection has been advanced that boys of tender age. i.e., below 18 years are not protected against the blandishments of girls over 16 and that such boys, while at the mercy of designing girls, will be penalised for what they are not wholly or even largely responsible.
-In considering this objection, we may Ignore the girls who are unchaste and who belong to the professional class of prostitutes, as their case will be considered separately.
-Among the ordinary classes who lead a normally chaste life, it is, we feel, an exaggeration to suggest that girls will often be tempters of young boys of immature age.
-Such a hypothesis is wholly against experience and the danger, if it be exists. must held of Ъe such small а degree that it cannot prevail in the consideration of the question.
-Moreover we have sufficient faith in the discretion of the trying judge and are confident that in such cases the boy would not be given a disproportionate punish-ment."
+"A more serious objection has been advanced that boys of tender age, i.e., below 18 years are not protected against the blandish-ments of girls over 16 and that such boys, while a' the mercy of designing girls, will be penalised for what they are not wholly or even largely responsible.
+In con-sidering this objection, we may ignore the girls who are unchaste and who belong to the professional class of prostitutes, as their case will be considered separately.
+Among the ordinary classes who lead a normally chaste life, it is, we feel. an exaggeration to suggest that girls will often be tempters of young boys of immature age.
+Such a hypothesis is wholly against experience and the danger, if it be exists. must held to of Ъе such small а degree that it cannot prevail in the consideration of the question.
+Moreover we have sufficient faith in the discretion of the trying judge and are confident that in such cases the boy would not be given a disproportionate punishand Code of Criminal 2072: Procedure (Amendment) Bill

 So, this point has been sufficiently answered by the extract I have read out.
 I can very well understand the anxiety of people to save youngmen from the clutches of law.
 But I have yet to come across a criminal law which is absolutely flawless, in which hundred per cent. success can be expected.
 What about the Penal Code of this country?
 Is it not a fact that in hundreds of cases the law does not succeed and it is evaded?
 That does not mean that we should not have such law.
 It may be that the law may not work wholly satisfactorily, but what we have to see is whether it will protect young girls in a majority of cases, in large numbers.